 - The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3, and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4, and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If effectiveVersion = 1 or nJoinSplit = 0, then both tx_in_count and tx_out_count MUST be nonzero. - [Sapling onward] If effectiveVersion < 5, then at least one of tx_in_count, nSpendsSapling, and nJoinSplit MUST be nonzero. - [Sapling onward] If effectiveVersion < 5, then at least one of tx_out_count, nOutputsSapling, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
 Inputs from coinbase transactions include Founders' Reward outputs. - If effectiveVersion ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
 65) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-39. - [Sapling onward] If effectiveVersion ≥ 4 and nSpendsSapling + nOutputsSapling > 0, then: - let bvk Sapling and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
+39. - [Sapling onward] If effectiveVersion ≥ 4 and nSpendsSapling + nOutputsSapling > 0, then: - let bvk Sapling and SigHash be as defined in § 4.12 $'Balance\ and\ Binding\ Signature\ (Sapling)'$ on p.
 40; - bindingSigSapling MUST represent a valid signature under the $transaction\ binding\ validating\ key\ bvk^{Sapling}\ of\ SigHash\ i.e.\ BindingSig^{Sapling}.
-Validate{bvk^{Sapling}}(SigHash\ , bindingSigSapling) = 1.$ - [Sapling onward] If effectiveVersion = 4 and there are no Spend descriptions or Output descriptions, then valueBalanceSapling MUST be 0. - The total value in zatoshi of transparent outputs from a coinbase transaction, minus v^{balanceSapling}, MUST NOT be greater than the value in zatoshi of miner subsidy plus the transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any transparent inputs with non-null prevout fields, JoinSplit descriptions, or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height height as follows.
-For height in the range $\{1...16\}$, the encoding is a single byte of value 0x50 + height.
+Validate{bvk^{Sapling}}(SigHash, bindingSigSapling) = 1.$ - [Sapling onward] If effectiveVersion = 4 and there are no Spend descriptions or Output descriptions, then valueBalanceSapling MUST be 0. - The total value in zatoshi of transparent outputs from a coinbase transaction MUST NOT be greater than the value in zatoshi of block subsidy plus the transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any transparent inputs with non-null prevout fields, JoinSplit descriptions, Spend descriptions, or Output descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height height as follows.
+For height in the range $\{1..16\}$, the encoding is a single byte of value 0x50 + height.
 Otherwise, let heightBytes be the signed little-endian representation of height, using the minimum nonzero number of bytes such that the most significant byte is < 0x80.
-The length of heightBytes MUST be in the range $\{1...5\}$.
+The length of heightBytes MUST be in the range $\{1..5\}$.
 Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
 This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative).

 - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..
-MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-51 does not return \bot , using a sequence of 32 zero bytes as the outgoing viewing key.
-(This implies that Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.) - TODO: Other rules inherited from Bitcoin.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..MAX_MONEY}. - · TODO: Other rules inherited from Bitcoin.